-1. GRAVITY METHOD
+2. GRAVITY METHOD

-1.1.
-Introduction
+2.1 Introduction

-Gravity surveying measures variations in the Earth's gravitational field caused by differences in the density of sub-surface rocks.
+A gravity survey measures variations in the Earth's gravitational field caused by differences in the density of sub-surface rocks.
 Gravity methods have been used most extensively in the search for oil and gas, particularly in the twentieth century.
 While such methods are still employed very widely in hydrocarbon exploration, many other applications have been found, some examples of which are (Reynolds, 1997):

-- Hydrocarbon exploration

-- Regional geological studies
+- Regional geological studies;

-- Isostatic compensation determination

-- Exploration for, and mass estimation of, mineral deposits
+- Exploration for, and mass estimation of, mineral deposits;

-- Detection of sub-surface cavities (microgravity)
+- Detection of sub-surface cavities (microgravity);

-- Location of buried rock-valleys
+- Location of buried rock-valleys;

-- Determination of glacier thickness
+- Determination of glacier thickness;

-- Tidal oscillations
+- Tidal oscillations;

-- Archaeogeophysics (micro-gravity); e.g. location of tombs
+- Archeogeophysics (micro-gravity); e.g. location of tombs;

-- Shape of the earths (geodesy)
+- Shape of the earth (geodesy); and

-- Military (especially for missile trajectories)

 - Monitoring volcanoes.